bkchr/github-pull-request-tracker/DEPLOYMENT.md

 # Deployment Guide

-## Automatic Deployment with GitHub Actions
+## Automatic Deployment with Vercel

-This repository includes a GitHub Actions workflow that automatically deploys to Vercel when you push to the `master` branch.
+Vercel automatically deploys your application when you push to the `master` branch.
+No additional setup required!

-### Required GitHub Secrets
+## Manual Deployment (if needed)

-To enable automatic deployment, you need to add these secrets to your GitHub repository:
+If you need to deploy manually, you can use the Vercel CLI:

-#### 1. Get Vercel Token
+### Install Vercel CLI
 ```bash
 # Install Vercel CLI globally
 npm install -g vercel